 - Hawaii County: 0.5% through 2030

 When you receive your EIN, you’ll be informed of available tax classification options for your Hawaii LLC.
 Most LLC owners decide to have their business taxed the default way, which is as a sole proprietorship (for single-member LLCs) or a partnership (for multi-member LLCs).
-This method only requires partners to pay taxes on their percentage of the profits on their personal tax returns.
+This method only requires LLC members to pay taxes on their percentage of the profits on their personal tax returns.
 The LLC itself is not taxed.
-This avoids the “double taxation” that corporate shareholders pay, in which profits are taxed both at the business level and the personal level.rnrnAnother option is to choose to be taxed as a corporation.
-This option sometimes is favorable for large LLCs that bring in high earnings.
-There are some disadvantages to consider when opting to be taxed as a corporation, so consult a qualified tax professional before making a decision.
+This avoids the “double taxation” that corporate shareholders pay, in which profits are taxed both at the business level and the personal level.

 No. Hawaii law doesn’t offer Series LLCs.
 (A Series LLC consists of multiple LLCs under a single LLC setup.)
 Hawaii business owners with different companies must file separate LLCs that can be placed into a holding company.

 To dissolve your Hawaii LLC, you will need to submit your Articles of Termination to the Hawaii Department of Commerce and Consumer Affairs, Business Registration Division.
-The fee for filing is $25.
+There is a fee involved to file.